 - an interest in financial products, services and markets.

-Look out for summer internships with major pensions and insurance firms and professional services organisations.
-Competition for places is keen and to secure one you're usually expected to have achieved at least a 2:1 in your degree or equivalent.
+Look out for summer internships or work placements with major pensions and insurance firms and professional services organisations.
+Competition for places is keen and you'll usually need a minimum predicted grade of at least a 2:1 to be considered for a place.

-Alternatively, you could start as a pensions administrator and work your way up to a pensions consultant by developing the face-to-face aspect of the role and taking relevant professional qualifications.
+Alternatively, you could get experience as a pensions administrator and work your way up to become a pensions consultant by developing the face-to-face aspect of the role and taking relevant professional qualifications.

 Most pensions consultants offering advice on occupational pension schemes work for specialist pensions and benefits consultancies.
 These consultancies provide pensions advice generally to employers regarding pensions for their staff.